29. September 2020

 Sabine Scholz, who has been a STEM ambassador for many years, was able to congratulate the schools on their award via a live video link.
 In her role as ambassador, she strengthens the cooperation with the nationwide network MINT Zukunft schaffen and makes supra-regional ideas and formats usable for local work.

-Interestingly, many young people's willingness to perform does not diminish as a result of cell phones & Co.
+Interestingly, many young people's willingness to perform is not diminished by cell phones and the like.
 The Shell Youth Study from 2019 shows a continuous increase in interest in attending grammar school, especially among girls!
 The trend towards academic education continues to grow.

-"In order for the transition between the educational institutions of school and university to work, we need good contacts between the institutions and interesting event formats," Scholz and Viertel agree.
+"In order for the transition between the educational institutions of school and university to work, good contacts between the institutions and interesting event formats are needed," Scholz and Viertel agree.

-The "STEM-friendly schools" in Saxony are honoured under the patronage of the Saxon State Ministry of Education and Sport and the Standing Conference of the Ministers of Education and Cultural Affairs (KMK), while the "digital schools" are honoured under the patronage of the Federal Government Commissioner for Digitalization.
+The "STEM-friendly schools" award in Saxony is under the patronage of the Saxon State Ministry of Education and Sport and the Standing Conference of Ministers for Education (KMK), while the "Digital Schools" award is under the patronage of the Federal Government's Officer for Digitalization.

 Links